mozilla/mig/doc/api.rst

 	- `actionname`: filter results on string action name, accept `ILIKE` pattern

-	- `after`: return results recorded after this RFC3339 date.
-If not defined, default is to retrieve results from the last 7 days.
+	- `after`: return results recorded after this RFC3339 date, depends on type:

+		- `action`: select actions with a `validfrom` date greater than `after`.
+Default is last 7 days.
+		- `agent`: select agents that have sent a heartbeat since `after`.
+		  Default is last 7 days.
+		- `command`: select commands with a `starttime` date greated than `after`.
+Default is last 7 days.
+		- `investigator`: select investigators with a `createdat` date greater than `after`.
+Default is last 1,000 years.

 	- `agentid`: filter results on the agent ID